 Medisave is a type of compulsory health cover offered to employees in Singapore.
 Employees contribute 6% to 9% of their monthly wages to a Medical Saving Account (MSA), which are subsequently used to finance any healthcare expenditure, minus any refunds carried out by the government.
 The contribution levels are based on age, and the maximum amount that can be saved within the fund is fixed.
 When the holders of the MSAs pass away, they can transfer the accounts to their heirs.

-Medishield is an optional health coverage very similar to Medisave, and its goal is to finance healthcare expenditures for more serious diseases, heavy surgical operations or long-term treatments for which Medisave would not be sufficient.
-Medishield thus make up for Medisave coverage.
-Contributions to Medishield are relatively high but can directly be debited on MSA accounts.
-People aged 75 years and above cannot register with Medishield and health coverage stops after 85 years.
+Medishield is an optional health coverage system similar to Medisave, but its goal is to finance expenditures associated with more serious diseases, heavy surgery, or long-term treatments which would not be covered by Medisave.
+Contributions to Medishield are high but can be directly debited on MSA accounts.
+A more comprehensive health cover called Medishield Plus offers higher levels of coverage.